 If you know how a VPN works, this won’t be a surprise.

-Even the best VPNs will usually cause a small hit to your Internet speeds when you are connected.
+Even the best VPNs will usually cause a small hit to your Internet speeds while you're connected.

-How big this drop in speed is depends on everything from your distance to the connected VPN server, to the number of other customers using the same server (load), to the encryption strength used by the VPN.
+How big this drop in speed is depends on everything from your physical distance to the VPN server you're connected to, to the number of other customers using the same server (load), to the encryption strength used by the VPN.

 Sometimes a VPN connection can drop completely, but this is usually for a fraction of a second and barely noticeable.

 Plus, if you follow our recommendation and use a VPN with a kill switch, you never have to worry about your true IP address leaking during these drops.

 If you choose your VPN service wisely, these speed and connection issues are all very minor.
 Especially with the increase in VPNs with Wireguard, the speed loss is even further minimized.

 A reliable VPN will provide more solid protection than poor or even mediocre VPN services.